ingonyama-zk/developer-docs/docs/icicle/overview.md

 ICICLE is also ideal for developing small prototypes.
 ICICLE has Golang and Rust bindings so you can easily develop a library implementing a specific primitive using ICICLE.
 An example would be develop a KZG commitment library using ICICLE.

-## How can you access GPUs?
+## Dont have access to a GPU?

-We understand that not all developers have access to a GPU and don't want this to limit anyone from developing with ICICLE.
+We understand that not all developers have access to a GPU and we don't want this to limit anyone from developing with ICICLE.
+Here are some ways we can help you gain access to GPUs.

-Therefore if you are working on an exciting project and you don't have access to a GPU please reach out to us via [telegram](https://t.me/RealElan) or [email](immanuel@ingonyama.com) we will be happy to assist you.

-Ingonyama also offers two other options

 #### Grants

 At Ingonyama we are interested in accelerating the progress of ZK and cryptography.
 If are an engineer, developer or an academic researcher we invite you to checkout [our grant program](https://www.ingonyama.com/blog/icicle-for-researchers-grants-challenges).
-We will pay you to do your dream research !
+We will give you access to GPUs and even pay you to do your dream research!

 #### Google Colab

 This is a great way to get started with ICICLE instantly.
 Google Colab offers free GPU access the down side being that the GPU doesn't have a lot of RAM but it should be enough for experimenting and even prototyping with ICICLE.

-For an extensive guide on how to setup Google Colab with ICICLE refer [here](https://github.com/gkigiermo/rust-cuda-colab).
+For an extensive guide on how to setup Google Colab with ICICLE refer to [this article](https://github.com/gkigiermo/rust-cuda-colab).

-## Why are we excited about GPUs?

-- GPUs are a perfect match for ZK compute - around 97% of ZK protocol runtime is parallel by nature.
-- GPUs are simple for developers to use and scale compared to other hardware platforms.
-- GPUs are extremely competitive in terms of power / performance and price (3x cheaper).
-- GPUs are popular and readily available.

-For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).
+If none of these options are appropriate for you reach out to us on [telegram](https://t.me/RealElan) we will do our best to help you.